Carbon–oxygen bond

 A carbon–oxygen bond is a polar covalent bond between atoms of carbon and oxygen.
-Carbon–oxygen bonds are found in many inorganic compounds such as carbon oxides and oxohalides, carbonates and metal carbonyls, and in organic compounds such as alcohols, ethers, carbonyl compounds and oxalates.
+Carbon–oxygen bonds are found in many inorganic compounds such as carbon oxides and oxohalides, carbonates and metal carbonyls, and in organic compounds such as alcohols, ethers, and carbonyl compounds.
 Oxygen has 6 valence electrons of its own and tends to fill its outer shell with 8 electrons by sharing electrons with other atoms to form covalent bonds, accepting electrons to form an anion, or a combination of the two.
-In neutral compounds, an oxygen atom can form up to two single bonds or one double bond with carbon, while a carbon atom can form up to four single bonds or two double bonds with oxygen.
+In neutral compounds, an oxygen atom can form a triple bond with carbon, while a carbon atom can form up to four single bonds or two double bonds with oxygen.

 Bonding motifs

 Bonding at oxygen

-In ethers, oxygen forms two covalent single bonds with two carbon atoms, C–O–C, whereas in alcohols oxygen forms one single bond with carbon and one with hydrogen, C–O–H. In carbonyl compounds, oxygen forms a covalent double bond with carbon, C=O, known as a carbonyl group.
-In ethers, alcohols and carbonyl compounds, the four nonbonding electrons in oxygen's outer shell form two lone pairs.
+In ethers, oxygen forms two covalent single bonds with two carbon atoms, C–O–C, whereas in alcohols oxygen forms one single bond with carbon and one with hydrogen, C–O–H. In most organic carbonyl compounds, oxygen forms a covalent double bond with carbon, C=O, known as a carbonyl group.
+In ethers, alcohols and carbonyl compounds, the four nonbonding electrons in oxygen's outer shell are nonbonding.
 In alkoxides, oxygen forms a single bond with carbon and accepts an electron from a metal to form an alkoxide anion, R–O−, with three lone pairs.
 In oxonium ions, one of oxygen's two lone pairs is used to form a third covalent bond which generates a cation, >O+– or =O+– or ≡O+, with one lone pair remaining.
+In carbon monoxide and acylium ions, oxygen forms a triple bond to carbon.

 Bonding at carbon

-A carbon atom forms one single bond to oxygen in alcohols, ethers and peroxides, two in acetals, three in ortho esters, and four in orthocarbonates.
+A carbon atom forms one single bond to oxygen in alcohols, ethers, and peroxides, two in acetals, three in ortho esters, and four in orthocarbonates.
 Carbon forms a double bond to oxygen in aldehydes, ketones and acyl halides.
 In carboxylic acids, esters and anhydrides, each carbonyl carbon atom forms one double bond and one single bond to oxygen.
 In carbonate esters and carbonic acid, the carbonyl carbon forms one double bond and two single bonds to oxygen.
-In carbon dioxide, carbon forms two double bonds to oxygen.
+The bonding in carbon dioxide is often described as consisting of two C=O double bonds, although in such delocalized systems, bond order is less distinct.
+As mentioned above, carbon forms triple bonds to oxygen in carbon monoxide and its derivatives, which includes acylium ions and metal carbonyls.